straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/OpenShift Origin/Windows 10/Docker Machine Custer.md

 This option creates a Docker Machine, named **openshift** by default, by using OpenShift Client Tools.

-This document shows how to create a Docker Machines named cluster-origin-1.3.3 and cluster-origin-1.4.1.
+This document shows how to create a Docker Machines for OpenShift Origin (1.3.3 and 1.4.1) or OpenShift Container Platform (3.3 and 3.4).

 **Note**: it seems that latest versions of OpenShift Client Tools can actually configure the proxy settings, so it may be even easier when using version [1.5.0](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md#using-a-proxy).